abellion/xenus/README.md

 *Documentation is in WIP.*

-# Mongodb ODM for PHP 7
+# Xenus : An elegant Mongodb mapper for PHP 7

 Simple Object Document Mapper for the new mongodb driver.
 It's based on :
 - https://github.com/mongodb/mongo-php-driver The new mongodb driver.